KnoBuddy/YouTube-Music-Likes-Transferer/README.md

 # Use at own risk!
 - There has been at least one user that complained that their account was suspended because "YouTube thought I was doing "Fake Engagement" by automating likes."
 - I have successfully transferred well over 1,000 song likes between accounts with this method, and have hundreds more to go.
 Will definitely update if I am suspended or have negative consequences.
 - It may be advisable to use the music.youtube.com-playlist-liker-random-intervals.js file instead of the one with a set interval.
 It is very easy to change the few numbers from 10 and 100 to whatever you feel comfortable with.
-One user way brave and went from 0 and 5 seconds.
+One user was brave and went from 0 and 5 seconds.
 YMMV!!!

 # Instructions: